How to Break Any Revenue Plateau in 6 Weeks: The Constraint Shock Method for $40K–$100K Operators

 Constraint Shock Method: what it’s actually doing

-• The Constraint Shock Method compresses the timeline by identifying actual constraints through systematic diagnosis.
+The Constraint Shock Method compresses the timeline by identifying the real constraint through systematic diagnosis, then executing a dramatic shift instead of stacking incremental fixes.

-• You’re fixing it completely with one decisive move.
+You’re fixing the root cause completely with one decisive move

 Here’s exactly how it works